 As we drank our wine, we got to know one another and picked at the nibbles on the table (nuts and biscuits, nothing out of this world).
 Despite the fact that the tours run on a schedule, at no point did Maria rush us, even after it was clear we’d been sitting there for longer than we should have!

 Finally, after we’d finished the last of the wine, we exited through the gift shop.
 Now usually, as I’m travelling on a budget, I wouldn’t really stop to look at the wines on offer as I would assume that they are all super expensive.
 However, most of the wines in the gift shop at Cricova Winery were around the 5 EU mark, and so it was impossible to resist bringing one back to the hostel!

 Types of Wine Tours at Cricova Winery

-As previously mentioned, Allira and myself took part in the Business Tour, which is the cheapest option.
+As previously mentioned, Allira and myself took part in the Business Tour, which is the cheapest option, and definitely the best for backpackers like me!
 It includes 3 types of wine in the tasting (plus one glass in the cinema), plus nuts and biscuits.
 The cost is 23 EU.

 Other tours include the Sparkling Tour, which includes 5 types of wine and a cheese plate and is 31 EU, and the Early Morning Tour, which, as the name suggests, runs early in the morning and does not include a tasting.
 This tour is priced at 10 EU.